MicahStevens/brolaunch/README.md

 Prerequisites:
 - Rust (latest stable)
-- Chromium or Google Chrome or other chromium based browsers with compatible CLI flags
+- Chromium, Google Chrome, Firefox, or other Chromium-based browsers
 - FLTK dependencies for GUI (on most Linux distros, install `fltk-dev` or similar)

 ```bash